-Craig Parshall is the Sr. Vice President and General Counsel for National Religious Broadcasters (NRB), a national association representing the interests of over 1,200 Christian broadcasters and media ministries.
+Craig Parshall is the Senior Vice President and General Counsel for National Religious Broadcasters (NRB), a national association representing the interests of over 1,200 Christian broadcasters and media ministries.
 NRB has the primary mission of advancing biblical truth, promoting media excellence, and defending free speech.
 As Senior Vice President and General Counsel, Mr. Parshall heads the Office of General Counsel, and handles both the internal legal issues for NRB, as well as external legal, regulatory and constitutional issues that implicate NRB’s mission to maximize freedoms for Christian broadcasters and communicators.
 Mr. Parshall is also the Director of NRB’s John Milton Project for Free Speech, which monitors the threat of anti-Christian censorship on new media platforms like Apple’s iTunes App Store, Facebook, and Google.

 Prior to coming to NRB, as a civil liberties attorney, Mr. Parshall represented clients before the U.S. Supreme Court, and the federal District Courts and Courts of Appeal in Washington, DC, Chicago, New York, Milwaukee, Philadelphia, Denver, Dallas, and Richmond, and has argued religious liberty cases before the state supreme courts of Wisconsin, North Carolina, and Maryland.
 Mr. Parshall has appeared on numerous media outlets, including NBC’s Today Show, CNN, CBS radio, C-Span, PBS, NPR and Court TV.
 His cases have been profiled in The New York Times, The Washington Post, The Washington Times, The Boston Globe, The National Law Journal, The Chicago Tribune, The Milwaukee Journal, The Los Angeles Times, and The Des Moines Register, among others.